Medical genetics: Scope

 Medical genetics encompasses many different areas, including clinical practice of physicians, genetic counselors, and nutritionists, clinical diagnostic laboratory activities, and research into the causes and inheritance of genetic disorders.
 Examples of conditions that fall within the scope of medical genetics include birth defects and dysmorphology, intellectual disabilities, autism, mitochondrial disorders, skeletal dysplasia, connective tissue disorders, cancer genetics, and prenatal diagnosis.
 Medical genetics is increasingly becoming relevant to many common diseases.
 Overlaps with other medical specialties are beginning to emerge, as recent advances in genetics are revealing etiologies for morphologic, endocrine, cardiovascular, pulmonary, ophthalmologist, renal, psychiatric, and dermatologic conditions.
 The medical genetics community is increasingly involved with individuals who have undertaken elective genetic and genomic testing.

 Subspecialties

 In some ways, many of the individual fields within medical genetics are hybrids between clinical care and research.
 This is due in part to recent advances in science and technology (for example, see the Human Genome Project) that have enabled an unprecedented understanding of genetic disorders.

 Clinical genetics

-Clinical genetics a medical specialty with particular attention to hereditary disorders.
+Clinical genetics is a medical specialty with particular attention to hereditary disorders.
 Branches of clinical genetics include: